-This unit includes but may not be limited to: Identifying the risks and hazards at the emergency scene and procedures to minimize or eliminate associated dangers at the emergency scene, protection against possible transmittable diseases, and requesting consent to assist and to provide assistance, conducting a Primary Survey, summoning the appropriate Emergency Management System (EMS), conducting a Secondary Survey and recognizing a medical or trauma condition, applying the prescribed first aid technique applicable to condition found, using the appropriate prescribed first aid box as per requirements, moving the casualty using the applicable transporting methods available, and the reporting and or recording on casualty's condition.
+This unit includes but may not be limited to: Identifying the Risk and Hazards at the emergency scene and procedures to minimize or eliminate associated dangers at the emergency scene, Protection against possible transmittable diseases, and requesting consent to assist and to provide assistance, Conducting a Primary Survey, summoning the appropriate Emergency Management System (EMS), Conducting a Secondary Survey and recognizing a Medical- or Trauma- condition, Applying the prescribed First aid technique applicable to condition found, Using the appropriate prescribed first aid box as per requirements, moving the casualty using the applicable transporting methods available, and the Reporting and or recording on casualty's condition.

-- 3.1 Casualty is informed about the condition in a proper and relevant manner. - 3.2 Casualty management is finalized according to casualty/s needs of and the prescribed first aid principles. - 3.3 Assistance in the evacuation of the casualty/s by emergency services is provided as required. - 3.4 Details of casualty/s physical condition, change in condition, first aid treatment, and response to treatment are accurately conveyed to emergency services or relieving personnel. - 3.5 Advice is given to seek further medical attention.
+- 3.1 Casualty is informed about the condition in a proper and relevant manner. - 3.2 Casualty management is finalized according to casualty/ needs and prescribed first aid principles. - 3.3 Assistance in the evacuation of the casualty/s by emergency services is provided as required. - 3.4 Details of casualty/s physical condition, change in condition, first aid treatment, and response to treatment are accurately conveyed to emergency services or relieving personnel. - 3.5 Advice is given to seek further medical attention.